andrewcooke/choochoo/README.md

 A Python interface allows data to be extracted as DataFrames for analysis in Jupyter workbooks.
-So general Python data science tools (Pandas, Numpy, etc) can be used to analyse the data.
+So general Python data science tools (Pandas, Numpy, etc) can be used to analyze the data.
 Example workbooks are included in the source.

 The data are stored in an "open" format, directly accessible by third